Nature like nowhere else

 New Zealand – From Tropical to Alpine

-New Zealand lies in the Southern Hemisphere, it has opposite seasons to those living in the northern half of the world.
+As New Zealand lies in the Southern Hemisphere, it has opposite seasons to those living in the northern half of the world.
 Being a maritime country, New Zealand is famous for having “four seasons in one day”.
 It can go from being cold and rainy in the morning to sunny and hot by afternoon.
-In general, the winters are mild compared to Europe standards and the majority of the year is sunny with mild rainfall.
-Furthermore, being a long and thin company, the top of the country can have Tropical weather, while down South experiences alpine and snow.
+In general, the winters are mild compared to Europe and the majority of the year is sunny with mild rainfall.
+Furthermore, being a long and thin country, the Northland can have Tropical weather, while the South experiences alpine and snow.

 Summer: December – February